Jose Altuve Preview, Player Props: Astros vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.47 team ERA ranks 19th among all MLB pitching staffs.
+- The Tigers have a 4.43 team ERA that ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to rank 14th in baseball in home runs surrendered (147 total, 1.2 per game).
+- Tigers pitchers combine to surrender 147 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- His last appearance was on Saturday against the Cleveland Guardians, when the right-hander threw six innings, surrendering one earned run while giving up five hits.
+- The lefty last pitched on Sunday against the Cleveland Guardians, when he threw 6 2/3 innings, allowing one earned run while giving up four hits.

-- In 12 games this season, the 25-year-old has amassed a 4.18 ERA and 5.8 strikeouts per nine innings, while allowing a batting average of .231 to his opponents.
+- In 19 games this season, the 30-year-old has a 3.03 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .227 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.